Explore literary icons, discover unknown greats, and refine your writing skills with the English Literature degree from SMC.

 The skills gained with an English literature degree can be useful for a variety of roles, but graduates are best suited for work as a writer, editor, social media strategist, journalist, ad writer, or teacher.

-Join the English Club to engage with the subject outside the classroom, share your works, and connect with other students who share your interests.
-The English Club is open to any student interested in activities and discussions related to writing, literature or film.
-They host open mic nights, writing contests, workshops, film nights, book discussions, and more.
+Join the English and Communications Interest Group to engage with the subject outside the classroom, share your works, and connect with other students who share your interests.
+The group is open to any student interested in activities and discussions related to writing, literature, or film.
+The group hosts open mic nights, writing contests, workshops, film nights, book discussions, and more.